OiNutter/uncharted/README.md

 	var time = new Uncharted.time(element,data[,options]);

-This will create an in interactive time chart.
+This will create an interactive time chart.
 Time charts are a subclass of line charts so inherit their options, in addition to the base options.
 The additions and overrides are as follows:

 	{
 		monthNames: ["Jan", "Feb", "Mar", "Apr", "May", "Jun", "Jul", "Aug", "Sep", "Oct", "Nov", "Dec"],